primaryobjects/chatgpt-append/README.md

 - Configurable maximum number of characters per file.
 - Configurable destination folder.

-## Requirements

-If you have any requirements or dependencies, add a section describing those and how to install and configure them.

 ## Extension Settings

-Include if your extension adds any VS Code settings through the `contributes.configuration` extension point.

-For example:

-This extension contributes the following settings:
+This extension uses the following settings:

 * `chatgptAppend.maxFileSize`: Max number of characters per file.
 Default is `2000`.
 * `chatgptAppend.folderName`: Destination folder to save files.
 Default is `chatgpt_append_files`.
+* `chatgptAppend.ignoreFiles`: List of filenames or wildcards to ignore.

 ### 1.0.0